1. Home

 Soil Preparation:

 Preparing the soil properly before planting can minimize weed growth by ensuring healthy plant growth and reducing available space for weeds.
-Soil properly

 Weed-Free Compost: